We may earn a commission when you click on the affiliate links in this post.

 Learning to get the perfect spaghetti and sauce takes some practice but once you get it down, it’s easy!
 Here are some tips for making the perfect Italian spaghetti:

-- Salt the pasta water.
-Not just a pinch.
+Salt the pasta water – Not just a pinch.
 You want to add a good amount, enough that when you taste the water you can distinctly tell that there is salt there.

-- Stir While Cooking: Stir the pasta immediately after adding it to the boiling water to prevent sticking.
+Stir while cooking: Stir the pasta immediately after adding it to the boiling water to prevent sticking.
 Stir occasionally during cooking to ensure even cooking.

-- Save Pasta Water: Before draining the pasta, reserve a cup of the pasta cooking water.
+Save pasta water – Before draining the pasta, reserve a cup of the pasta cooking water.
 It’s rich in starch and can be used to adjust the consistency of your sauce.

-- Red Wine (optional): add a splash of red wine to the meat after browning but before adding the other ingredients for a new dimension of flavor.
+Add a little red wine (optional): add a splash of red wine to the meat after browning but before adding the other ingredients for a new dimension of flavor.

-- Balance the Sauce: Taste your sauce and adjust the seasoning as needed.
+Balance the sauce: Taste your sauce and adjust the seasoning as needed.
 You might need a pinch of sugar to balance acidity or some salt and black pepper for flavor.

-- Don’t Over-Sauce: The sauce should coat the pasta, not drown it.
+Don’t over sauce: The sauce should coat the pasta, not drown it.
 Start with a small amount and add more as needed.

 Frequently Asked Questions

-Adding a pinch of sugar to your pasta sauce creates a more balanced sauce by cutting the acidity of the tomatoes.
+Adding a pinch of sugar to your pasta sauce can create a more balanced sauce by cutting the acidity of the tomatoes.
 The acidity of tomatoes varies depending on whether or not they are canned or fresh, the time of year it is, and the type of tomato they are.
 Just give your sauce a taste and stir in some sugar accordingly only if needed.

 Typical American spaghetti sauce comes in a jar and is a complex blend of spices, flavors and additives combined with a tomato base.
 Authentic Italian spaghetti sauce (whether it be marinara, ragu, or pomodoro) is often homemade and starts with fresh tomatoes combined with a small handful of basic, fresh ingredients.